julep-ai/julep/README.md

 arguments:
   url: string # The URL for which to fetch data
-  mode: string # The type of crawlers (default: "scrape")
   params: dict # (Optional) The parameters for the Spider API
+  content_type: string # (Optional) The content type to return.
+Default is "application/json".
+Other options: "text/csv", "application/xml", "application/jsonl"

 output:
-  documents: list # The documents returned from the spider
+  result: list[dict] # A list of results, each containing: content, error, status, costs, url
 ```

 </td>